afogel/d3-scatterplot/README.md

 Installation can be done by running `npm install -g webpack` (currently running v.
 4.6.0).

 To start the webpack bundler service, run `npm start`.
 This command will watch the repo and update the `bundle.js` file to match saved changes.

+#### TODO/Nice to haves
+- we should add the `math.min.js` file to the vendor folder, otherwise, we should just remove the reference in our `index.html`.
+- it would be nice to have example files for vocab, weights, biases, and bow data so that we can test the code paths for those; currently, it's not possible to know whether they work or not using the data in the repo
+-